-All CTC students are required by the district to maintain an 85% attendance requirement to continue to participate in their respective program.
-Once the student falls under that 85% attendance rate, a parent conference will be scheduled to determine future eligibly at CTC.
+- All CTC students are required by the district to maintain an 85% attendance requirement to continue to participate in their respective program.
+Once the student falls under that 85% attendance rate, a parent conference will be scheduled to determine future eligibility at CTC. - CTC students who drive are required to be back at Freedom Area High School no later than 10:40am. - Continued failure to return to Freedom Area High School by 10:40am will result in the student losing their driving privileges to CTC.